What does it do?

-The plugin appends two custom buttons that allow you to regenerate and crop the images, provides details about the image sizes registered in the application and the status of each image sizes for images.
+The plugin appends two custom buttons that allow you to regenerate or crop the images.
+Additionally, it provides details about the image sizes registered in the application and the status of each image size for images.
 The plugin also appends a sub-menu to “Settings” that allows you to configure the plugin for global or particular post type attached images and to enable the developer mode for debugging if necessary.

 The “Regenerate” button allows you to regenerate in one click all the image sizes for that specific image.
 This is really useful when during development you registered various image sizes and the already uploaded images are “left behind”.

-The plugin does not require any additional code, it hooks in the admin_post_thumbnail_html and edit_form_top filter and appends two custom buttons that will be shown in “Edit Media” page and in the “Edit Post” and “Edit Page” where there is a featured image.
+The plugin does not require any additional code, it hooks in the admin_post_thumbnail_html and edit_form_top filter and appends two custom buttons that will be shown on the “Edit Media” page and in the “Edit Post” and “Edit Page” where there is a featured image.
 This works also for custom post types.
-Also, it can be used in different resolutions and responsive layout.
+Also, it can be used in different resolutions and responsive layouts.

 do_action( 'image_regenerate_select_crop_button', $attachmentId );

 Images Placeholders Developer Mode

 This option allows you to display placeholders for front-side images called programmatically (that are not embedded in content with their src but retrieved with the

 wp_get_attachment_image_src function, and the other related WP native functions).
 If there is no placeholder set, then the default behavior would be to display the full-size image instead of the missing image size.

 If you activate the “force global” option, all the images on the front side that are related to posts will be replaced with the placeholders that mention the image size required.
 This is useful for debugging, to quickly identify the image sizes used for each layout.
 If you activate the “only missing images” option, all the images on the front side that are related to posts and do not have the requested image size generated will be replaced with the placeholders that mention the image size required.
 This is useful for showing smaller images instead of full-size images.